-According to the 2020 Cost vs. Value Report, Pittsburgh area homeowners paid an average of $89,916 for a master bathroom addition.
-For that price, you can expect a 100-square-foot bathroom, ceramic tile floors, two sinks in a stone countertop and custom base and wall cabinets.
-Upscale bathrooms include freestanding showers with body spray fixtures, soaking tubs and a one-piece toilet in its own compartment.
+According to the 2021 Cost vs. Value Report, Pittsburgh area homeowners paid an average of $101,676 to $110,223 for a master bathroom addition with an ROI of 5.1% to 52% For that price, you can expect a 100-square-foot bathroom, ceramic tile floor, two sinks in a stone countertop, and custom base and wall cabinets.
+Upscale bathrooms include freestanding showers with body spray fixtures, soaking tubs, and a one-piece toilet in its own compartment.

 Upscale Master Bedroom Addition

-Master bedroom suite additions average $277,581.
+Master bedroom suite additions range from $315,305 to $341,930 with a return on investment ranging from 45% to 50%.
 You’ll get a 32-by-20-foot addition that offers plenty of room for your master bedroom and bathroom.
-The suite will feature all of the bathroom options mentioned above plus separate sitting and sleeping areas, custom bookcases, a gas fireplace with stone hearth, a large walk-in closet and a 5-foot-long hospitality center complete with undercounter refrigerator, bar sink and microwave.
+The suite will feature all of the bathroom options mentioned above plus separate sitting and sleeping areas, custom bookcases, a gas fireplace with stone hearth, a large walk-in closet, and a 5-foot-long hospitality center complete with an under-counter refrigerator, bar sink, and microwave.